Summer reading creates enthusiastic readers

 Winning has a way of changing mindsets, though.

-On July 21, the family became grand prize winners of the Summer Reading Challenge presented by Ranger Distribution Inc. and the Community Foundation of Elkhart County.
+In July 2022, the family became grand prize winners of the Summer Reading Challenge presented by Ranger Distribution Inc. and the Community Foundation of Elkhart County.
 Alachi, Amber’s son, wrote and submitted the winning book review in the contest.

 Alachi says he resisted reading.
 It wasn’t something he liked to do.
 As he hoisted the oversized check with his name printed on it, he basked in the glow of his accomplishments.